4 Beautiful Villages Near Nice France

 Provence-Cote d’Azur is home to some extremely picturesque villages with charms that you can’t find in Nice.
 Some of them even have stunning views and historical significance.
-There are so many lovely villages near Nice, it’s impossible to visit them all on a vacation, but these are the most picturesque villages not to miss!
+There are so many lovely beautiful villages near Nice France, it’s impossible to visit them all on a vacation, but these are the most picturesque villages not to miss!

-Here are the best villages near Nice to visit!
+Keep reading to learn about the beautiful villages near Nice France to visit!

 On a hilltop, 30 minutes Northwest of Nice, stands the medieval village Saint-Paul-de-Vence.
 The fort-like entrance of this walled village dates back to the 14th century, and the surrounding ramparts are reminders of the important stronghold this town once was.
-It’s definitely one of the best villages near Nice!
+It’s definitely one of the beautiful villages near Nice France!

 Welcoming art galleries and decorative shops line the streets; take time to notice the nuances of the facades.
 Each building seems to have its own unique character and something photo-worthy.
 The attractive window boxes, doors, planters, store signs, and fountains all contribute to the feeling that this town is one big enchanting postcard.